 Compressed Work Schedule

 A compressed work schedule condenses a traditional 35-40 hour, five day work week into fewer than five days, usually three or four.
 The work day becomes longer, but the work week becomes shorter.
-A department head/manager cannot agree to an employee’s request without first securing the approval from Emma Grigore.
+A department head/manager cannot agree to an employee’s request without first securing the approval from Anna Loh.
 The employee’s requests and final approval must be done in writing.
 This arrangement must be reviewed at a minimum of every three months and a maximum of every six month.
-Renewal of the agreement must also be approved by Emma Grigore.
+Renewal of the agreement must also be approved by Anna Loh.
 A copy of the approval letter should be sent to Wharton Human Resources for the employee’s file.

 Job-sharing is when one full-time position is split between two employees.
 The two employees sharing the job are regular part-time with pro-rated salary and paid time off.
 The part-time benefits package applies to this arrangement.
 Before a position can be considered eligible for job sharing, approval must be secured from Wharton’s Vice Dean of Finance and Administration and Director of Human Resources.

 The above options can be helpful in many situations.
 They can allow an employee more flexibility in juggling their hectic work and home life and also allow a department to meet their business needs.
 Flexible work options do not work in all situations.
 However we encourage you to review the options and consider them for your staff.
 Consultation with Wharton Human Resources will help you decide if these options can work for you.